eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L03-Ansible with Azure/03-Ansible Components.md

 The following is a summary of Ansible's core components

 - *Control Machine* is the machine for running configurations.
-The Control Machine can be any machine with Ansible installed.
-You must have Python 2 or Python 3 installed on the Control Machine.
+The Control Machine can be any machine with Ansible installed. :information_source: You must have Python 2 or Python 3 installed on the Control Machine.

 - *Managed Nodes* are the devices and/or machines and environments managed by Ansible.
 Managed nodes can also be referred to as *hosts*.
 Ansible is not installed on nodes.